platform-mesh/example-httpbin-operator/examples/local-httpbin/readme.md

 # local-httpbin

-This example shows how to run httpbin-operator to deploy HttpBins on in a single cluster.
+This example shows how to run example-httpbin-operator to deploy HttpBins on in a single cluster.

 ## Prerequisites